Space Designer 3D vs. Giants of Floor Planning: Full Comparison

 One thing is sure: there is no one right way to design architectural space.
 It depends on the project and the designer.
 The ideal architectural application must allow its users to express themselves freely without imposing "a way of doing."

 Most online floor planning applications put the emphasis on their visualization modes rather than their drawing features.
 The majority of them are designed to create simple projects composed of a few rectangular rooms.
-Because most users are satisfied by “four walls and a good catalog of furniture”, they never thought they could go any further in their design.
+Because most users are satisfied by "four walls and a good catalog of furniture," they never thought they could go any further in their design.

 However, as a software created by architects, this is certainly not the vision of Space Designer 3D.
 More than just a visualization tool, it also aims to improve the overall quality of an architectural project with adapted built-in tools.

-Resistance is futile; we will convert all of you into amazing “space designers.”
+Resistance is futile; we will convert all of you into amazing space designers.

 Furniture Catalog

-Impossible with brands
+- Impossible with brands

-Optional
+- Optional

-Rotate furniture when it is near a wall
+- Rotates furniture when it is near a wall

-Can’t search an item, just category
+- Cannot search for an item, only by category

-To better meet the needs of users regarding diversification, most of the applications provide a substantial number of items.
+To better meet the needs of users regarding diversification, most applications provide a substantial number of items.
 They also offer various customization settings, such as changing colors and sizes.
 Space Designer 3D pushes the limits of customization by offering a substantial number of parameters.

 Photorealistic Rendering

-HomeStyler and Floorplanner use a conventional rendering technique called Ray Tracing, which requires a lot of tweaking for indirect light approximations to reach a good level of realism.
+HomeStyler and Floorplanner use a conventional rendering technique called ray tracing, which requires a lot of tweaking for indirect light approximations to reach a good level of realism.
 Still, both applications generate very satisfactory results.

 Embedding and Integration Options